rooteduniverse1003/Android-Platform-NDK/README.md

 `$NDK/build/tools/make_standalone_toolchain.py` is a tool which can create a redistributable toolchain that targets a single Android ABI and API level.
-As of NDK r19 it is necessary, as the installed toolchain may be invoked directly, but it remains for compatibility.
+As of NDK r19 it is unnecessary, as the installed toolchain may be invoked directly, but it remains for compatibility.

 Since the Android Gradle plugin is responsible for both Java and native code, is not included as part of the NDK.